DrewJay/Predator/README.md

 ```
 const myModel = await pred.session('myModel');
 ```
 That's it.
 Your model will be ready when training is finished.
-Model will also be saved as 'myModel' to local storage, as first parameter of <strong>session</strong> specifies.
+Model will also be saved as 'myModel' to local storage, as first parameter of ```session``` specifies.
 It can also be left out empty, no need to save anything.

 Prediction is super easy as well:
 ```